305kev/Capstone_Proposal/README.md

 </p>

 ## Further Exploring the Data
-Below is some further exploration of the immigration case data (at the U.S. Supreme and U.S. Circuit Court of Appeals level) by constrasting the sentimentality scores of the cases themselves.
-Green means positive, and red is negative on the bottom horizontal bar chart.
+Below is a Tableau-based exploration of the immigration case data (at the U.S. Supreme and U.S. Circuit Court of Appeals level) by constrasting the sentimentality scores of the cases by year.

 <p align="center">
 <img src="https://github.com/305kev/Capstone_Proposal/blob/master/images/explore_data.png" width=95% height=95% />